imaddi47/slack-bot/README.md

 ## Overview

-This project provides a Slack bot that integrates with your Slack workspace to handle automated workflows and messaging.
+This project implements a Slack bot using `@slack/bolt`.
+It registers command, event and interactive handlers and exposes HTTP endpoints for Slack to call.

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v16+ recommended)
-- npm or yarn
+- npm (comes with Node.js) or Yarn
-- A Slack workspace and bot token
+- A Slack workspace and a Slack App with the following credentials:
-- Slack App credentials (Bot Token, Signing Secret)
+	- `SLACK_OAUTH_TOKEN` (bot token, xoxb-...)
+	- `SLACK_SIGNING_SECRET`

 ## Installation